lfryerdavis/anisohedral/README.md

 For the Laves tilings, the tiles can have the neighbours generated using the `-showneighbours` option.
 This will be used to count the vertex degree of each tile using the boundaries when extracting the tile topologies.

 The `-standalone` option is used to have a standalone TikZ file instead of a regular LaTeX file.
 This will probably be what you want, to allow the copy and paste of the standalone TikZ code into a LaTeX file, or to copy the compiled picture into other files.
-The regular LaTeX file will not be scaled, so the output will often not fit into a page.
+The regular LaTeX file will not be scaled, so the output will often not fit into a page if you are not using the `-standalone` option.